Melania Trump Wears $1,200 Louboutin Pumps During Solo Trip At Mar-A-Lago

 — heart shoes (@heartdotshoes) March 26, 2017

-Louboutins are one of Melania Trump’s go-to brands and she was seen at multiple rallies throughout the presidential campaign wearing the So Kate style.
+Louboutins are one of Melania Trump’s go-to brands, and she was seen at multiple rallies throughout the presidential campaign wearing the So Kate style.

-Arriving at a Florida airport in Florida on her way to Mar-a-Lago last month, Melania surprised everyone when she wore a pair of flats, a rare sighting for her.
-Ironically, they were Louboutins as well.
+Arriving at a Florida airport on her way to Mar-a-Lago last month, Melania surprised everyone when she wore a pair of flats, a rare sighting for her.
+Of course, they were Louboutins as well.
 FN reported that the red suede shoes retail for $595.

-While Melania had a solo trip to Mar-a-Lago, her husband traveled to Trump National Golf Club for meetings and golf, The Hill reports.
+While Melania had a solo trip to Mar-a-Lago, her husband traveled to Trump National Golf Club for meetings and golf, the Hill reports.
 White House officials didn’t elaborate on who Trump met with in Sterling.
 His trip to the Trump-owned property came after his repeal and replace Obamacare bill fell flat.

 Melania Trump Greets Viral Stars in $1,200 Louboutin Skyscrapper Party Pumps at Mar-a-Lago https://t.co/3KU7gAzAHf pic.twitter.com/XFpLizMIv6